 Pandemic is a cooperative crisis management board game similar to Settlers of Catan.
-Rather than competing with each other, players work together as a team of Center for Disease Control members who prevent a widespread pandemic.
-The goal is for players to win the game by stopping all four deadly diseases from spreading across the world map.
+Rather than competing with each other, players work together as a team of Centers for Disease Control members who prevent a widespread pandemic.
+The goal is for players to win the game by stopping four diseases from spreading across the world map.
 While this strategy game can be challenging for many, understanding the rules will help the team win.

-Set Up the Board Game
+Set up the Board Game

 Players want to ensure that they have all the board game pieces needed to play the game: